alexandermaisey/discord-voting-games-bot/README.md

 - Upvote/Downvote
 - Hug/Kiss/Punch

-By default, additional emojis reactions outside of those posted by the bot are automatically deleted (will be configurable in a later version)
+By default, the game is "Upvote/Downvote".
+This can be configured by invoking `/set_game_type`. *This setting effects an entire channel so it is suggested that if you want a "Hug/Kiss/Punch" game, you create a channel for that and configure the bot appropriately within that channel.*
 By default, users can only make one emoji reaction selection.
 This can be configured by invoking `/set_allow_multiple` By default, threads are automatically created by the bot.
-This can be configured by invoking `/set_auto_threading`
+This can be configured by invoking `/set_auto_threading` By default, additional emojis reactions outside of those posted by the bot are automatically deleted (will be configurable in a later version)

 ## Installation Instructions
 - `yarn install` to install; `yarn dev` to run in dev mode (hot reloads); `yarn setup` to install and build on a server followed by `yarn start` (or `pm2 start bot_pm2.pson` in pm2 environments)